CleverTap/clevertap-android-sdk/templates/CTCORECHANGELOG.md

 * Made calls to `findCTPushProvider()` and `findCustomEnabledPushTypes()` async to prevent ANR when called on main thread.
 * Renames `setPushPermissionNotificationResponseListener(PushPermissionResponseListener)` to `registerPushPermissionNotificationResponseListener(PushPermissionResponseListener)` .
 Each `PushPermissionResponseListener` instance passed in this method is now maintained in a list of the `PushPermissionResponseListener` type and the Push Primer result is notified to all the elements of this list.
 * Adds `unregisterPushPermissionNotificationResponseListener(PushPermissionResponseListener)` method in `CleverTapAPI` class to unregister the  `PushPermissionResponseListener` instance to stop observing the  Push Primer result.
+* Use v4.7.2, this version contains a bug which causes a crash (`ClassCastException`) in header/footer InApp templates.

 ### Version 4.7.0 (November 1, 2022)